Near optimal sparsity-constrained group testing: improved bounds and algorithms: Fundamentals of Non-Adaptive Group Testing

 \subsection{The two-round exposure technique}

 A key tool to deal with an arbitrary test design is to introduce certain levels of independent randomness.
-For example, the only randomness in $(\cG, \SIGMA^*)$ is the infection status of each individual, and instead of dealing with $k$ infected individuals, we can assume that each individual is infected independently from all others with probability $p=\frac{k-\sqrt{k} \log n}{n}$ (see Corollary~\ref{cor_bernoulli_ok}).
-While we want to show that $\oneplus(\cG) \neq \emptyset$, we will establish this in two steps.
+For example, the only randomness in $(\cG, \SIGMA)$ is the infection status of each individual.
+We will see in due course we can study an independent infection model (denoted by $\SIGMA^*$) instead of dealing with exactly $k$ infected individuals, specifically considering each individual as being infected independently from all others with probability $p=\frac{k-\sqrt{k} \log n}{n}$ (see Corollary~\ref{cor_bernoulli_ok}). \geb{For the purposes of establishing a converse, the main step is to show that $\oneplus(\cG) \neq \emptyset$, and} we will establish this in two steps.
 We denote by $V_+(\cG)$ the set of \textit{disguised} individuals, i.e.,~all tests containing this individual $x$ contain at least one other individual (differing from $x$) that is infected, and hence

 Once we find a large enough set $\abs{V_+(\cG)} \gg n/k$, there will be some infected individuals in $V_+(\cG)$ \whp.
 The main challenge is that in order to find the set of disguised individuals, one uses infected individuals, therefore the events $\abs{V_+(\cG)}$ exceeding a specific size and infected individuals existing in $V_+(\cG)$ are not independent in $(\cG, \SIGMA^*)$.
 This is where the two-round exposure technique, used very prominently in the study of random graphs \cite{Janson_2011}, comes into account.